 Don’t forget to clean your camera as soon as you get to the hotel room.
 Particles of sand would still be on the outside of your camera.
 So if change lenses they could get onto the sensor.

 Deserts can be the setting for some beautiful landscapes.
-They can provide some wonderful diverse set of images.
+They can provide a wonderfully diverse set of images.
 From a photo that depicts the vast beautiful wilderness.
 To an intimate environmental portrait of a local.
 It’s incredible the array of different photos that you could capture in the same scene.
 Follow these tips when photographing deserts to ensure you capture some great photos.

 This article on photographing deserts and images are subject to copyright.
 Words and photos by Kav Dadfar (That Wild Idea).
 Copying or reposting of photos or article elsewhere is strictly forbidden.
 Please contact us if you would like to use this feature on your website.